barna22/Duckietown/README.md

 ## Setup and running

-After installing the packages specified in the requirements file, the
+After installing the packages specified in the requirements file, the simulation environment can be started with the following command:

+python manual_control.py --env-name Duckietown-udem1-v0